 After proclaiming the Gospel in Athens, a city that was open to all of the latest ideas and a thinker's place, Paul moves on to Corinth.
 Corinth was totally different from Athens in that the people there weren't all that concerned about the latest ideas.
 It was a party place and the people didn't go there to discuss ideas.

-There he met a Jew named Aquila, a native of Pontus, who had recently come from Italy with his wife Priscilla, because Claudius had ordered all the Jews to leave Rome.
-Paul went to see them, and because he was a tentmaker as they were, he stayed and worked with them.
+where he met a Jewish man named Aquila, originally from Pontus but having recently come with his wife Priscilla from Italy, because Claudius had issued a decree expelling all the Jews from Rome.
+Sha'ul went to see them; and because he had the same trade as they, making tents, he stayed on with them; and they worked together.

 Since Paul's regular missionary companions were not with him, he met and stayed with this husband and wife team.
 Aquila and Priscilla are mentioned several times in the Bible and they are always mentioned together.
 They were Jewish Christians that had been forced to leave Rome and they let Paul stay with them and he trained them in the faith.
 They became a wonderful team of teachers as we see in other parts of the Word.